K. 391

 As an Amazon Associate we earn from qualifying purchases.

-[2] LiederNet Archive: German poem text “An die Einsamkeit” (“Sei du mein Trost, verschwiegene Traurigkeit!”) with attribution to Johann Timotheus Hermes.
+[3] LiederNet Archive: Johann Timotheus Hermes, poem text “An die Einsamkeit” (first line “Sei du mein Trost, verschwiegene Traurigkeit!”).